pmkruyen/dearscholar/readme.md

 3) Hit "Log in met Touch ID of gezichtsherkenning" or "Kies PIN", accept the 'mock consent form' and start testing :rocket:.

 ### Troubleshooting
+👉 While the survey questions can be programmed in any language, the 'Landing page' and 'Menu' are in Dutch.
+If you would like to use DearScholar in another language, please contact the main author, so we can adapt these pages to your needs.
 👉 The test credentials are reset every night.
 In case all the five test credentials have been used, the 'mock consent form' isn't presented *and* no survey questions are shown when logged in, go to 'Instellingen' (via the 'Menu') and hit 'Reset Dearscholar' to manually reset your picked test credentials.

 Contact the main author at peter.kruyen@ru.nl or open an Issue in case of (additional) issues, questions, or ideas.